cylc/cylc-admin/docs/proposal-multi-user-approach.md

 * Workflow level granularity

 Initially this authorisation work will be implemented on an all workflow basis, i.e. grant User_A access to all my workflows.
-Future work could implement authorisation configuration on a per-workflow basis.
+This was discussed in detail but rejected because:

+* giving away CONTROL access to one workflow, could potentially compromise all workflows.
+* implementation of filtering gscan would pose a challenge.

 * Access level change requiring re-authentication